 You love your dog and enjoy his or her companionship with each and every day.
 This is why it can be pretty hard for you should your dog happen to get sick.
 You undoubtedly pride yourself on being a responsible dog owner that does everything in your power to keep your canine pal healthy and happy; unfortunately, there are some health problems that can’t be avoided no matter how well you care for your dog.
 It’s not uncommon for dogs to suffer from genetic diseases, some of which are especially common in specific breeds.
 Thankfully, with the help of a qualified veterinarian, there are measures you can take to treat genetic diseases.
 Here are four of the most common genetic diseases in dogs, along with recommended treatments.

-This is the most common inherited musculoskeletal disorder in dogs and is found in both purebred and mixed breeds.
+This is the most common inherited musculoskeletal disorder in dogs.
+It is found in both purebred and mixed breeds.
 Hip dysplasia is the result of poor hip conformation, which causes the degeneration of joint cartilage, leading to arthritis and pain.
 Maintaining your dog’s ideal weight is the best way to stave off the disorder, but if your dog becomes afflicted there are a few treatment options.
 Surgery is sometimes required, but if not there are medical treatments such as pain medications, physical therapy, Glucosamine, chondroitin products, cold laser treatments, and stem cell therapy.
 Your veterinarian will be able to help you with all of these treatments and more.

 Allergic Skin Disease

 This class of disease includes things such as chronic ear infections and recurrent hot spots and is seen in both mixed and purebred dogs.
 Treatment can include therapeutic baths and rinses to help control bacteria levels in the skin, and also oral antibiotics.
-There are also lifestyle changes you can make for your dog that can be very effective when combined with frequent consultations with your veterinarian.
+There are lifestyle changes you can make for your dog that can be very effective when combined with frequent consultations with your veterinarian.

 Mitral Valve Disease